pdimens/harpy/install.md

 ```bash install harpy
 conda install -c bioconda harpy
 ```
-==- local install for devleopment
+==- local install for development
 ⚠️ **Not intended for regular users** ⚠️

 If intent on installing harpy for development, you can do so by cloning the harpy repository, installing the preconfigured conda environment, and running the `misc/buildlocal.sh` script to move all the necessary files to the `/bin/` path within your active conda environment.

 **Clone the repository**